26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 In Ayurveda, we understand that over years we humans tend to build up some toxicity—Ayurveda calls, “āma” in our systems. Āma is produced or accumulates from any number of the following reasons off the top of my head, plus probably some others that aren’t at the top of my head at the moment:

-- Eating and drinking wholesome food and drinks, but either consuming too much of it or consuming it while we are nervous, anxious, depressed, sick, overworked, too lethargic or otherwise physically, emotionally or mentally stressed—a situation that causes our digestive systems to function sub-optimally, thereby resulting in poorly digested food.
+- Eating and drinking wholesome food and drinks, but either consuming too much of them or consuming them while we are nervous, anxious, depressed, sick, overworked, too lethargic or otherwise physically, emotionally or mentally stressed—a situation that causes our digestive systems to function sub-optimally, thereby resulting in poorly digested food.

 - Consuming highly processed or packaged foods and drinks.
 This would be things like packaged cookies, crackers, chips, desserts, condiments, frozen or canned meals etc. many of which contain additives, preservatives and other ingredients that most of us don’t know and find difficult to pronounce.